amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 ```

 If you experimented with this example, and you understood
-how to use the objects, you could review the [Javadocs](https://amadeus4dev.github.io/amadeus-java/) from this
+how to use the objects, you can review the [Javadocs](https://amadeus4dev.github.io/amadeus-java/) in this
 SDK and learn new ways to use it.